 Ensuring applicants are authorized market participants.

-TR participants can view their current bidding limit in the Customer Data Management System (CDMS) via IESO Gateway at the end of the business day prior to the commencement of an auction Round.
-For information on the CDMS tool, contact the IESO Customer Relations as detailed in Section 1.4: Contact Information.
+TR participants can view their current bidding limit in the TR Auction application while the auction is available via Online IESO at the end of the business day prior to the commencement of an auction Round.

-After determining which TR participants were awarded TR rights in a TR auction, the IESO applies any cash element of a TR market deposit against the purchase amount owing by the successful TR bidder and invoice the TR bidder for any outstanding amount where the TR market deposit was not sufficient ().
-Where the cash element of a TR market deposit exceeds the amount owed by the TR bidder, the IESO (as per ) will either:
+After determining which TR participants were awarded TR rights in a TR auction, the IESO applies any cash element of a TR market deposit against the purchase amount owing by the successful TR bidder and invoice the TR bidder for any outstanding amount where the TR market deposit was not sufficient (MR Ch.8 s.4.14.3).
+Where the cash element of a TR market deposit exceeds the amount owed by the TR bidder, the IESO (as per MR Ch.8 s.4.14.4) will either:

 Include the excess as a credit on the financial market invoice only if the TR bidder has previously asked the IESO to do this at the time they submitted their TR market deposit, or